EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 Deep vein thrombosis is rated under DC 7121 (post-phlebitic syndrome) based on residual symptoms after the clot event.
 DVT in veterans may be related to prolonged immobility (long flights, vehicle operations, post-surgical), service-connected varicose veins, or injuries requiring immobilization.
 Post-thrombotic syndrome (chronic swelling, skin changes, ulcers) determines the long-term rating.

-60% -- Persistent edema and stasis pigmentation or eczema, with persistent ulceration
+Persistent edema or subcutaneous induration, stasis pigmentation or eczema, AND persistent ulceration.

-40% -- Persistent edema and stasis pigmentation or eczema, with or without intermittent ulceration
+Persistent edema AND stasis pigmentation or eczema, with or without intermittent ulceration.

 KEY EVIDENCE TO GATHER